Gaussian Process-based calculation of look-elsewhere trials factor: Method

-Given a differentiable covariance for a Gaussian Process, it is possible to calculate the average number of up-crossings at any level without recourse to any random sampling.
+Given a differentiable kernel for a Gaussian Process, it is possible to calculate the average number of upcrossings at any level without recourse to any random sampling~\cite{lutes2004,cramer1967}.
 This represents a small advancement with respect to the Gross and Vitells extrapolation method.

-To motivate the formula in Eq.~\ref{eq:direct_upcross_density} for the density of up-crossings that we used directly in the form presented by Lutes et al.~\cite[Example~7.2]{lutes2004}, we first cite the generic expression for the density $\nu^{+}_{X(t)}(u)$ of the average number of up-crossings of the level $u$ by any stochastic process $X(t)$~\cite[Eq.~7.3]{lutes2004}:
+To motivate the formula in eq.~(\ref{eq:direct_upcross_density}) for the density of upcrossings that we used directly in the form presented by Lutes et al.~\cite[Example~7.2]{lutes2004}, we first cite the generic expression for the density $\nu^{+}_{X}(u, t)$ of the average number of upcrossings of the level $u$ by any stochastic process $X(t)$~\cite[eq.~(7.3)]{lutes2004}: